-The ACA's employer shared responsibility rules apply only to applicable large employers (ALEs).
+The ACA's employer shared responsibility rules apply only to ALEs.
 ALEs are employers with 50 or more full-time employees (including full-time equivalent employees, or FTEs) on business days during the preceding calendar year.
 Employers determine each year, based on their current number of employees, whether they will be considered an ALE for the following year.

-Determine your ALE status for 2017:

-□ Calculate the number of full-time employees for each calendar month in 2016.
-A full-time employee is an employee who is employed, on average, at least 30 hours of service per week or 130 hours for the calendar month. □ Calculate the number of FTEs for each calendar month in 2016 by calculating the aggregate number of hours of service (but not more than 120 hours of service for any employee) for all employees who were not full-time employees for that month and dividing the total hours of service by 120. \Box Add the number of full-time employees and FTEs (including fractions) calculated above for each month in 2016. $\hfill\square$ Add up the monthly numbers from the preceding step and divide the sum by 12.
-Disregard fractions. \square If your result is 50 or more, you are likely an ALE for 2017. ☐ Keep in mind that there is a special exception for employers with seasonal workers.
-If your workforce exceeds 50 full-time employees (including FTEs) for 120 days or fewer during the 2016 seasonal workers, you will not be an ALE for 2017.
+Determine your ALE status for 2018: ☐ Calculate the number of full-time employees for each calendar month in 2017.
+A full-time employee is an employee who is employed, on average, at least 30 hours of service per week or 130 hours for the calendar month. ☐ Calculate the number of FTEs for each calendar month in 2017 by calculating the aggregate number of hours of service (but not more than 120 hours for any employee) for all employees who were not full-time employees for that month and dividing the total hours of service by 120. ☐ Add the number of full-time employees and FTEs (including fractions) calculated above for each month in 2017.
+Add up these monthly numbers and divide the sum by 12.
+Disregard fractions. \Box If your result is 50 or more, you are likely an ALE for 2018. ☐ Keep in mind that there is a special exception for employers with seasonal workers.
+If your workforce exceeds 50 full-time employees (including FTEs) for 120 days or fewer during the 2017 calendar year, and the employees in excess of 50 who were employed during that time were seasonal workers, you will not be an ALE for 2018.